w3c/wot/plugfest/2018-bundang/preparation-intel.md

 # 4 Requirements for PlugFest Setting

-Devices being brought to plugfest:
-1. 1x Sensor Node.
-    - Supporting physical OCF Smart Home Demo sensors.
-2. 1x UP Core
-    - Web Speech.
-    - Simple Web Camera
-3. 1x UP Squared Gateway
-    - IoT REST API Server
-    - OCF Metadata Translator
-    - Thing Directory
-    - Thing Validator
-    - SSH Reverse Tunnel "callers" (call into cloud servers to bypass NAT)
-    - OCF Smart Home simulated devices
-    - Application servient(s) (node-wot)

-Devices remaining in Japan but accessible over the network:
-1. 2x Sensor Node.
-    - Supporting physical OCF Smart Home Demo sensors.
-2. 1x UP Core
-    - Web Speech.
-    - Simple Web Camera
-3. 1x UP Squared Gateway
-    - IoT REST API Server
-    - OCF Metadata Translator
-    - Thing Directory
-    - Thing Validator
-    - SSH Reverse Tunnel "callers" (call into cloud servers to bypass NAT)
-    - OCF Smart Home simulated devices
-    - Application servient(s) (node-wot)
-4. FOSCAM IP Camera
-    - tilt/pan, zoom, streaming, night vision, and speaker/microphone
-    - REST API + WS, made available via cloud proxy
-5. Power Management
-    - so all devices can be power-cycled
-    - REST API made available via cloud proxy
-6. Remote Lamp
-    - to provide light for the camera when it is night in Japan
-    - the camera can function using only IR, but then color is not available
-7. Power cycling control of network bridges
-    - via a backup network

-Devices 1 and 2 will have TDs.
-Devices 4 and 5 have REST APIs, and (time permitting) *may* be set up with TDs describing a subset of their services (but note that power-cycling the gateway may disrupt other services!
-I may set up one port with a light though so operating on it can be observed via the FOSCAM camera).
-Device 6 and 7 are available via Sonoff devices which have a proprietary service to control them (not accessible to WoT, at least not yet).

 | Participant | Number of Participants | Number of Power outlets | Network | Remarks |
 |-------------|------------------------|-------------------------|---------|---------|
 | Intel       | 1                      | 1                       | Wi-Fi and/or wired Ethernet | External ports: 22, 80, 443.
 Will bring own router and power bar.   |